 Sports Hochi

-Lotte outfielder Kyota Fujiwara during voluntary training in Okinawa Prefecture (Photo courtesy of the team)
+Lotte outfielder Kyota Fujiwara during his independent training in Okinawa Prefecture (Photo provided by the team)

 Lotte outfielder Kyota Fujiwara (25), currently training independently in Okinawa Prefecture, set his goals for this season on the 14th: becoming the batting hitter stolen base 30 bases.
 He has been training since the 6th amid the warm weather, doing weight training in the morning and batting practice on ground in the afternoon.